Brndn004/learning_to_code/threejs_journey/vocab.md

 * GSAP: GreenSock Animation Platform.
   * A JavaScript library for animating HTML elements.
 * Minify: remove unnecessary characters from your code.
+* Mipmapping: creating half a smaller version of a texture again and again until you get a 1x1 texture.
+  * This is used for things like viewing a texture from far away or at an angle.
+* Moire pattern: a generally negative effect occuring when aliasing changes what is rendered.
+  * Also used for practical purposes sometimes, like a passive navigation system that points boats / planes in the right direction.
+Look it up!
 * npm: Node Package Manager.
   * Used to install packages for Node.js, similar to pip for Python.
 * OpenGL: Open Graphics Library.
+* Texture: an image that is applied to an object, wrapped onto it, typically.
+* Texture, albedo: the most simple texture; take the pixels and apply them to the geometry.
+* Texture, alpha: a grayscale image that determines the transparency of the object.
+* Texture, ambient occlusion: creates fake shadows.
+* Texture, height: a grayscale image that moves the vertices to create some relief.
+  * You must add subdivisions to the geometry to see the effect.
+* Texture, metalness: specify which part is metalic to help create reflections.
+* Texture, normal: a texture that determines the direction of the normals.
+  * It doesn't move vertices, but it will trick the light into thinking the face is oriented differently.
+  * Does not require subdivisions.
+* Texture, PBR: Physically Based Rendering.
+  * A set of textures that work together to create realistic materials.
+  * Groups many techniques to create realistic materials.
+* Texture, roughness: dissipates light.
+* UV unwrapping: Putting a flat texture onto a non-flat geometry.
+  * Here UV is referring to a 2D coordinate system where `u` and `v` are the axes.
+This is a standard coordinate system for images.
 * Z-fighting: two faces seem to fight for which one will be rendered above the other.